ShaunCurtis/Blazr.ModalDialog/readme.md

 This implementation demonstrates several techniques and practices in developing Blazor components.

-1. How to use `TaskCompletionSource` to manage the showing and hiding of the dialoig.
+1. How to use `TaskCompletionSource` to manage showing and hiding the dialog.
 1. Separation of component state into a context class, so you can cascade the state context and not the component.
 1. The example code demonstrates both Edit state tracking and Navigation locking.